nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Insivible operators are used when the meaning of an equation would be ambigious.
 For example $a(x+1)$ might be the function $a$ of $x+1$ or then it could be the multiplication between a and $(x+1)$.

-Using invisible operators makes the mark up unambigious:
+Using invisible operators makes the markup unambigious:

 - insivible multiplication: `&#x2062;`
 - invisible function application: `&#x2061;`